eels/next-purge-css-modules/README.md

 By default, your css-module code will only be purged when a `production` build is generated.
 You can set this flag to `true` to enable css-modules purging when running your Next.js project in `development` mode.

+### `fontFace`

+If there are any unused @font-face rules, setting this flag to `true` will purge them from the final output.

+### `keyframes`

+Any unused animation keyframes found within your css-module code will be purged from the final output when this flag is set the `true`.

+### `safelist`

+By supplying an array of css selectors to the `safelist` option, you can tell `next-purge-css-modules` which selectors you wish to ensure are not purged.

+To read more about the `safelist` configuration option, you can refer to the official [PurgeCSS documentation](https://purgecss.com/configuration.html).

+### `variables`

+When you are using Custom Properties (CSS variables), or a library using them such as Bootstrap, setting this flag to `true` will purge them from the final output.

 ## Usage With Sass

 `next-purge-css-modules` works directly out of the box with Next.js projects set up to use Sass.

-You can refer to the [official Next.js Sass documentation](`next-purge-css-modules`) to ensure your project is set up correctly.
+You can refer to the [official Next.js Sass documentation](https://nextjs.org/docs/basic-features/built-in-css-support#sass-support) to ensure your project is set up correctly.

 ## Contributing